sergei-romanenko/agda-Pythagoras/README.md

   any prime cannot be a square of rational in cancellative abelian monoid.

+---

+* `2Divides`
+  Some properties of natural numbers (with zero).

-* `NatStar.agda`
+* `NatPlus.agda`
-  A set of natural numbers without zero, and its multiplication.
+  A set of natural numbers without zero.

-* `NatStarProperties.agda`
-  Properties of NatStar.
+---

 * `Corollary.agda`
   The set of the natural numbers without zero and  multiplication forms a cancellative abelian monoid.
-  Thus, square root of two is irrational.
+  Thus, the square root of two is irrational.

+---